 You can export the Entity’s definition as a comment by configuring so in the [Option] menu.

-ER Data Type
+Managing ER Data Types

 1. Go to [Tools] – [ER Diagram] – [Set ER Data Type] from main menu.